JamesThanni/JamesThanni/README.md

 💻 I enjoy working on personal projects and I am passionate about building meaningful projects.
 I hope to work on a few projects using web frameworks such as Angular, NextJS and C# frameworks such as WPF.

 🧠 I’m currently learning Angular, C# and MongoDB!
-I am experienced with the LAMP stack, HTML, CSS, SASS, JS, SQL, MySQL and Python.
+I am experienced with the LAMP stack, HTML, CSS, SASS, JS, TS, SQL, MySQL and Python.

 ⌚ Outside of work my main hobbies lie in fitness and tech, where I constantly push myself to be on top of the latest developments in the tech world and to lead a healthy lifestyle!